saturnbee/swagger-jakarta-maven-plugin/README.md

-# Swagger Maven Plugin
+# Swagger Jakarta Maven Plugin

-This plugin is intended to use the [Swagger Core library](https://github.com/swagger-api/swagger-core) to generate OpenAPI documentation from a JAX-RS based REST service with as little change as possible.
+This plugin is intended to use the [Swagger Core library](https://github.com/swagger-api/swagger-core) to generate OpenAPI documentation from JAX-RS 3+ based REST services with as little change as possible.
 This allows for @SwaggerDefinition, @ReaderListener and ModelConverters to work the same way as with the core Swagger library.
+This version supports, and only supports, JAX-RS 3+ / Jakarta EE9+, i.e. after the jakarta namespace change.

 # Status

 The plugin is considered production ready.
-The version 2.x.x of the plugin is supporting generation of OpenAPI version 3 specifications using Swagger 2.x.
-To generate OpenAPI version 2 specifications using Swagger 1.x use the latest 1.x.x version of the plugin.
+The version 3.x.x of the plugin is supporting generation of OpenAPI version 3 specifications using Swagger 2.x and JAX-RS 3.x.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.openapitools.swagger/swagger-maven-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.openapitools.swagger/swagger-maven-plugin/)
 [![Javadoc](https://javadoc.io/badge/io.openapitools.swagger/swagger-maven-plugin/badge.svg)](https://www.javadoc.io/doc/io.openapitools.swagger/swagger-maven-plugin)